 What does this mean for you?
 It means that the success of our company depends on the satisfaction of our customers.
 Our sincere commitment to cost, quality and convenience is unmatched by any competitor.

-The TRX2® Hair Growth Club provides patients with unprecedented access to our breakthrough science – striking the perfect balance between maximum efficacy and minimum cost.
-Hair Growth Club members will receive generous product discounts and unprecedented access to clinical studies and research programs.
+The TRX2® Hair Regimen provides patients with unprecedented access to our breakthrough science – striking the perfect balance between maximum efficacy and minimum cost.
+Learn more about the food supplement designed specifically for postmenopausal women experiencing hair loss and/or thinning.

 This Research Update column highlights articles related to recent scientific inquiry into the process of hair loss.
 It is not intended to promote any specific ingredient, regimen, or use and should not be construed as evidence of the safety, effectiveness, or intended uses of the TRX2® product.
 The TRX2 ® label should be consulted for intended uses and appropriate directions for use of the product.